Latitude: 54º 46′N Longitude: 04º 22′W Google map

 Garlieston is surrounded by many square miles of natural beauty for you to explore.
 There are coastal walks to historic locations such as Galloway House* and its gardens from the centre of the village.
-Head south via the airy heights of Cruggleton Cliffs and you reach Cruggleton Castle, an English garrison at the time of Robert the Bruce.
+Head south via Rigg Bay (1.5 mi) to the airy heights of Cruggleton Cliffs and you reach Cruggleton Castle, an English garrison at the time of Robert the Bruce.
+You can continue the walk to the Isle of Whithorn and catch a bus for the return journey.

 The quiet roads criss-crossing the surrounding countryside are perfect for exploring by bike.
 Further afield, the mountain bike trails around Kirroughtree (Newton Stewart), part of the 7 Stanes complex, are gaining international renown.